skinnyjames/theorem/README.md

 end
 ```

-They can either be mixed in to the harness, or specified using the cli
+They can either be mixed in to the target module, or specified using the cli

 `theorem --publisher Hello::JsonReporter`